Way of Life Literature

 “We cannot read the history of our rise and development as a nation, without reckoning with the place the Bible has occupied in shaping the advances of the Republic. … Where we have been the truest and most consistent in obeying its precepts, we have attained the greatest measure of contentment and prosperity” (Franklin D. Roosevelt, America’s 32nd President, Fireside Chat, Oct.
 6, 1935).

-Following are a few statements about the Bible by America’s founding fathers:
+Following are a few statements about the Bible by America’s founding fathers and early political leaders:

 Many of America’s founders were members of and supporters of the American Bible Society, which was founded in 1816.
 The first president of the Bible Society, Elias Boudinot, had been President of the Continental Congress during the War of Independence.
 The second president of the Bible Society, John Jay, was the first Chief Justice of the U.S. Supreme Court.